genner-lab/reproduction-temporal-trends/README.md

 quit(save="no")
 ```

-* In a bash terminal (in project base directory), run:
+* To report program versions to the `temp/sessionInfo.txt` file, in a bash terminal (in project base directory), run:

 ```bash
 { printf "\n\n-----------------------\nLinux software versions\n-----------------------\n"; } >> temp/sessionInfo.txt